runspired/runspired.com/_posts/2024-02-01-draft-modern-ember-data-part-2.md

 It has always been possible albeit extremely unergonomic for an application to implement `shouldReloadRecord` and `shouldBackgroundReloadRecord` in a way that would have taken into account additional information like includes.
 But it solves *only* findRecord and not relationship or query requests, and it only solves them for a very narrow view of what and how someone might want to issue a request.

 More importantly, it means that there is nothing EmberData could do to more generally handle requests efficiently.
 Without a cache-key, there is no request de-duping, no request updating, no request caching.
-The list goes on and on.
+The list goes on and on, and we will dive into some of the upcoming features of EmberData latter in this post that are unlocked by fixing this mistake.

-So even while for many requests the cache-key for the resource and the cache-key for the request to get that resource might be 1:1, the inumerable scenarios where this is not the case meant that combining these things leads to an untrusty cache.
+So even while for many requests the cache-key for the resource and the cache-key for the request to get that resource might be 1:1, the inumerable scenarios where this is not the case meant that combining these things leads to an untrusted cache.

-With the above call to `findRecord`, were we to resolve from cache there is no guarantee that the requested includes are also available.
+To recap: with the above call to `findRecord`, if we were to resolve from cache there is no guarantee that the requested includes are also available.
 Loss of intent immediately results in a loss of trust.

-The solution for many apps was `reload`.
+The solution for many apps has been `reload`.

 ```ts
 const user = await store.findRecord(